 Penn Central, the railroad conglomerate that owned Grand Central Terminal, did not want to take no for an answer.
 They proposed building a 55-story tower above Grand Central, which would have meant demolishing parts of the Terminal.
 The Landmarks Preservation Commission blocked the project, leading Penn Central to file an $8 million lawsuit against the City of New York.

 The court battle lasted for almost 10 years.
-Thanks to concerned citizens and city leaders, including Jacqueline Kennedy Onassis, the development plans were thwarted (after the lawsuit went all the way to the Supreme Court).
+Thanks to concerned citizens and city leaders, including Jacqueline Kennedy Onassis, the development plans were eventually thwarted, but only after the lawsuit went all the way to the Supreme Court.

 A New Beginning for Grand Central